-Die Roll Restrictions

-1-9 Cannot enter the Barents Sea

-10 May enter the Barents Sea without further restrictions
+1-9 Cannot enter Barents Sea.
+10 Enters Barents Sea without further restrictions.

 DR Modifiers:

 - +1 if Tirpitz is at sea in a detected TG - -2 if convoy PQ-17 has scattered

 Design Note: This rule pertains to the historical game only and reflects Admiralty orders to not risk heavy/capital warships in northern waters.
 Even the possible leeway given here is contrary to those orders.